tap-ir/tap-ir.github.io/README.md

 2015-03-25T14:50:50Z
 ```

-For more other API function look at the [TAPyR](https://github.com/tap-ir/tapyr) project.
+For other API functions description look at the [TAPyR](https://github.com/tap-ir/tapyr) project.

 ### Using query

 You can use [query](https://tap-ir.github.io/#/?id=query-syntax) directly from the API to search for specific files.
-The query API function take a string with query as first parameter and a second a parameter a string with the path from which the query will be applyied.
-(By default it will search from the root of the tree).
+The query API function take the query as first parameter and as second optional parameter the path from which the query will be applyied.
+(If the second parameter is not provided, it will search from the root of the tree).
-The query function will not return a list of nodes but a list of node\_id.
-To get a node from an id you can use the node\_id API function.
+The query function will not return a list of nodes but a list of "node\_id".
+To get a node from an id you can use the `node\_id` API function.

-* To search for all file with a .exe suffix from the root of the tree and display file name
+* To search for all files with a .exe suffix from the root of the tree and display the files name :

 ```python
 >>> for node_id in session.query("name == w'*.exe'"):